Kiyoshika/openIDE/README.md

 * Support for language server protocols, error highlighting/syntax checking, etc.
 * Setting up breakpoints and debugging
 * Add fuzzy finder to search files or content within files
 * Live file reads - as of now, if a change to a file is made externally, it must be closed and re-opened.
-But, like other editors, I'd like to have a live view of the file to reflect external changes immediately (need some thought on how to do this properly and handling conflicts such as editing a file while a change happened externally) - we can also potentially poll for file metadata and checking if it has been updated since we've opened it and display a message if we want to load the changes (if the file has unsaved changes) or if the file is clean, automatically read the external changes
+But, like other editors, I'd like to have a live view of the file to reflect external changes immediately (need some thought on how to do this properly and handling conflicts such as editing a file while a change happened externally) - we can also potentially poll for file metadata and checking if it has been updated since we've opened it and display a message if we want to load the changes (if the file has unsaved changes) or if the file is clean, automatically read the external changes]
+* Code formatting

 ## Roadmap
 Below is the rough roadmap for the next release(s) targeting major features I want to accomplish